meteoinfo/MeteoInfoDoc/index.rst

 Introduction
 =====================================

-MeteoInfo is a freely available software designed to view and analyze meteorological and spatial data interactively.
+MeteoInfo is an open source software (LGPL license) designed to view and analyze meteorological and spatial data interactively.
 Some GIS functions were developed from ground level.
 It has two
 editions: Java and C#.
 MeteoInfo may be run in Windows, Mac OS, Linux and Unix.
 MeteoInfo can also be run automatically using MeteoInfo scripting with the Jython language (Java edition) or